Gartree High School

 Gartree High School is a coeducational secondary school with academy status.
 Its age-range designation is 11–16.
 GCSEs have been taught since 2017 and its first GCSE results published in 2019.
 The school is situated in Oadby, a town on the south side of Leicester, England.

 Notable former pupils include rock legend John Deacon of Queen.

 The school's mission statement is: "Aspiring to personal excellence in a supportive community".

 Age-range change

 Gartree High School is an 11–16 school serving a catchment area in Oadby, Leicestershire, and surrounding villages.
 From 2017 students will join the school in Year 7 and leave in Year 11, following the pattern common across most of the country.

-Enrichment

-Enrichment was an opportunity to broaden and enhance the learning of pupils by developing their intellectual, personal and social skills through a variety of challenging and engaging contexts.

-During the academic year, pupils were given the opportunity to choose 4 days of different activities outside the normal school curriculum, which they then study for the whole week in mixed-ability and mixed-aged groups.

-There are many different activities.
-Here is a small selection: